syncfusion-content/maui-docs/MAUI/Chat/swiping.md

 # Swiping in .NET MAUI Chat (SfChat)

-In `SfChat`, you can turn on swiping by setting the `SfChat.AllowSwiping` property to `true`.
+In `SfChat`, you can enable swiping by setting the `SfChat.AllowSwiping` property to `true`.
 When you swipe left or right on a message, swipe views appear.
 It provides customizable swipe templates for swiping on the left and right sides.
 You can also limit how far you can swipe on a message by setting the `SfChat.MaxSwipeOffset` property.

 ### Swipe templates